 Becoming a sports physician requires a significant amount of education and training.
 First, aspiring sports physicians must complete a bachelor’s degree in a related field, such as exercise science, biology, or kinesiology.
 After completing their undergraduate studies, they must attend medical school and complete a four-year program to earn their medical degree.

 Once they have obtained their medical degree, sports physicians must complete a residency program, typically three to four years, in sports medicine or orthopedics.
-They gain hands-on experience working with athletes and treating sports-related injuries during their residency.
+During their residency, they gain hands-on experience working with athletes and treating sports-related injuries.

 After completing their residency, sports physicians may pursue additional fellowship training in sports medicine, which can last one to two years.
-This additional training allows them to gain specialized knowledge and experience in the field of sports medicine and may improve their job prospects and earning potential.
+This additional training allows them to gain specialized knowledge and experience in sports medicine and may improve their job prospects and earning potential.

 Sports Physician Salary

-However, sports physician salaries can vary depending on a number of factors, such as their level of experience, location, and type of employer.
+However, sports physician salaries can vary depending on several factors, such as their experience level, location, and type of employer.
 For example, sports medicine physicians who work for professional sports teams or in major metropolitan areas may earn higher salaries than those who work in smaller clinics or rural areas.

 In addition to their base salary, sports medicine physicians may also receive benefits such as health insurance, retirement contributions, and malpractice insurance.
 Overall, sports medicine is a well-compensated field that can provide a good standard of living for those who choose to pursue it.